 Hawai’i Volcanoes National Park is located on the Big Island of Hawai’i and is home to two of the world’s most active volcanoes, Kīlauea and Mauna Loa.
 The park is also an International Biosphere Reserve and a UNESCO World Heritage Site, offering a unique insight into volcanic geothermal activity.

 There are day hikes in the park that allow visitors to get an up-close view of the terrain.
-One of the most popular activities for the park is to drive along the Crater Rim and Chain of Craters.
-Many visitors will get a very early start in order to make it up the Crater Rim Drive in time for sunrise.
+One of the most popular activities for the park is to drive along the Crater Rim and Chain of Craters, although recent volcanic activity can cause closures.
+Many visitors will get a very early start in order to make it up to Mauna Kea in time for sunrise.
 You can also visit at night to see the lava glow.

 In addition to viewing the geology of Hawai’i Volcanoes National Park, visitors can also learn about how the First Native Hawaiians viewed the volcanoes as sacred land.